tonikelope/coronapoker/docs/SECURITY.md

 For honesty's sake:

 - **Reading the pocket of a player who abandons mid-hand (rotation residual).** The dual-lock rotation (§2.2 step 2, §2.5) is the one de-lock not yet under the verifiable chain — it precedes any committed anchor.
 A hostile host *could* feed a still-locked pocket into the rotation to read it, but only at a steep, self-defeating price: it requires corrupting the board, which produces an **unjustified misdeal** (legitimate misdeals are tightly enumerated, so an unexplained one is a red flag — the client warns and recommends leaving, §8.2); the rotation is **single-use per cascade** (anti-replay); and it only ever yields the cards of a player who has *already left the table*.
 Net: self-delation + a broken hand for information of marginal value — no rational cheat would do it.
 Full closure (a verifiable rotation anchored to a signed pre-rotation deck) is designed and the `RotationChain` engine is built and tested, but deferred as not worth the cost.
 The engine is kept **out of master** (it is unused here) on the **`c1-rotation-chain`** branch; the design lives in [`sra-phase4-3-design.md`](sra-phase4-3-design.md).
+- **Timing side-channels in the SRA engine.** The Ristretto255 engine is pure-Java `BigInteger` and is **not constant-time** — the migration prioritised correctness and verifiability over side-channel hardening (the previous x-only Curve25519 core did have a constant-time hot path).
+In principle a peer's per-hand lock scalars could leak through operation timing.
+In practice it is not exploitable in this threat model: the lock scalars are **ephemeral per hand** (no way to average many measurements of the same secret), the multiplications happen locally while only results travel the wire, and microsecond-scale variation is buried under millisecond network jitter.
+The adversary here is a host recompiling the client, not a co-located side-channel attacker measuring your CPU.
 - **Local trojan on a peer's machine.** Anyone with read access to `~/.coronapoker/identity_*.ed25519` becomes that peer cryptographically.
 - **Coercion / shoulder-surfing.** A peer who shows their screen to someone behind them is leaking pockets out-of-band.
 - **N-1 collusion.** Pure consensus systems cannot detect this; the victim will see divergent receipts and can choose not to settle.